Validity period of a safety data sheet

 Validity period

-Those safety data sheets which do not comply with Regulation (EU) 2020/878 (but are in compliance with Regulation (EU) No 2015/830) can be provided for use until 31 December 2022.
+Safety data sheets that did not comply with Commission Regulation (EU) 2020/878 but complied with Regulation (EU) No 2015/830 could be supplied until 31 December 2022 (transition period).

 Downloadable safety data sheet sample (EU) 2020/878

-Revision of the safety data sheet is necessary
+When revision of the safety data sheet is necessary

 Rules for revised (updated) safety data sheets